Tokyo Joe (film): Reception

 The film fared well with the public as the subject of postwar Japan was an intriguing one featured in many of the headlines of the day.
 Most viewers were convinced that the film was a semi-documentary due to the extensive use of footage shot in Japan.
 The critics were less charitable, The New York Times contemporary review noted the juxtaposition of the footage as jarring: "a note of reality which is embarrassingly at odds with the major and markedly synthetic elements of the plot", further stating: "The big weakness of Tokyo Joe, however, is a script which does not neatly come together, but squanders its good points amidst a field of corn."

+Home media

 Tokyo Joe was released in VHS format for home viewing on August 17, 1989, by Columbia TriStar with a further DVD release in 2004.